‘Big Brother 19’ Spoilers: September 6 Recap Includes Week 10 Veto Results, Final Nominees For Eviction

 As previously reported by the Inquisitr, a lot happened during the Sunday episode (September 3) on CBS.
 Many Big Brother 19 spoilers had been confirmed, including the entire house throwing the Head of Household Competition so that Christmas Abbott could win it.
 She took the power and as HOH nominated Jason Dent and Alex Ow for eviction.
 Christmas had a plan with Paul Abrahamian to get Jason out and convince the duo of Jason and Alex that the real target for the week was going to be Kevin Schlehuber.

-Following the Nomination Ceremony, Paul Abrahamian and Jason Dent had a brief conversation, where they both claimed they didn’t know what was taking place.
+Following the Nomination Ceremony, Paul Abrahamian and Jason Dent had a brief conversation where they both claimed they didn’t know what was taking place.
 Jason chatted with Kevin Schlehuber a bit later, where Kevin stated that there was no way that both Jason and Alex Ow were going to be pawns for the week.
 Kevin urged Jason to do something about it and called him a “knucklehead” for not figuring it out sooner.
 When Alex spoke with Jason, she tried to calm him down, mistakenly also thinking that Jason was safe no matter what.

 This is too easy. #BBChristmas #BB19 pic.twitter.com/nhV7ch3MDn